robertogerson/luatpl/README.md

 	$ lua luatpl_main.lua TEMPLATE DATAMODEL

-in which `template.ncl` is the path for a luatpl template file and DATAMODEL is the data model specification file (any .lua program can be used as a data model).
+in which `TEMPLATE` is the path for a luatpl template file and `DATAMODEL` is the data model specification file (any .lua program can be used as a data model).
 The next section shows a simple example of a luatpl template and a data model file.

 ### Slides Show Example